GoogleCloudPlatform/datacatalog-connectors-bi/google-datacatalog-looker-connector/README.md

 #### 2.1.2.
 Download a JSON key and save it as
 - `<YOUR-CREDENTIALS_FILES_FOLDER>/looker2dc-datacatalog-credentials.json`

+> Please notice this folder and file will be required in next steps.

 #### 2.1.3.
 Create Looker API3 credentials

 The credentials required for API access must be obtained by creating an